 What do you do?

 If you’re like me, you look for a substitute yarn.
-Substituting a yarn that is less expensive and easier to track down is a great way to make your knitting a more frugal hobby.
+Substituting a less-expensive yarn that’s easier to track down is a great way to save money on your knitting.

-If you’re new to substituting yarn, or if you’ve done it before and wonder if that has something to do with why your last project didn’t turn out the way you expected, read on for some tips on how to substitute yarn.
+New to substituting yarn?
+Or have you done it before, and you wonder if it might have something to do with why your last project didn’t turn out the way you expected?

 How to Substitute Yarn: a Guide